 Differences in the RMS innovation values of Z between CNTL and NoMMP (Fig. 14) are also noticeable but not as prominent as differences in RMS ensemble spread.
-Error in the forecast ensemble grows more quickly in CNTL than in NoMMP, evidenced by a steeper increase between each analysis and the subsequent forecast at every WSR-88D radar site, as members using different microphysics schemes arrive at varying solutions because of differences in their treatments of the microphysics processes.
-The faster growth of RMS innovation in CNTL (Fig. 14) can be attributed in part to variations in the reflectivity formulation between the Lin, WSM, and NEM microphysical schemes; for this case, the NEM microphysics scheme greatly underpredicts the coverage of stratiform rain; thus, members using the NEM microphysics scheme within the CNTL ensemble act to increase the RMS innovation during the forecast cycles.
+Error in the forecast ensemble grows more quickly in CNTL than in NoMMP, evidenced by a steeper increase between each analysis and the subsequent forecast at every WSR-88D radar site, as members using different microphysics schemes arrive at varying solutions because of differences in treatment of microphysics processes.
+The faster growth of RMS innovation in CNTL (Fig. 14) can be attributed in part to variation in reflectivity formulation between the Lin, WSM, and NEM microphysical schemes-for this case, the NEM microphysics scheme greatly underpredicts the coverage of stratiform rain, thus members using the NEM microphysics scheme within the CNTL ensemble act to increase the RMS innovation during the forecast cycles.
 When innovation statistics for Z were derived for subsets of CNTL members using individual microphysical schemes, the subset consisting of NEM members within CNTL had the most rapid increase in RMS innovation of Z during forecast steps, while the subset consisting of Lin members within CNTL had the slowest increase (not shown).
 However, despite the higher RMS innovation values of Z present during the forecast step in CNTL, the RMS innovation of the analysis of Z in CNTL is equal to or lower than that of NoMMP for almost every analysis cycle at all radar sites.
-The greatest differences can be seen at KAMA and
+The greatest differences can be seen at KAMA and KVNX, where CNTL produces analyses of Z with an average RMS innovation of between 0.3 and 1 dBZ lower than corresponding analyses in NoMMP for most of the assimilation period.
+At the CASA radar sites differences between CNTL and NoMMP are more difficult to discern; at these sites the two experiments produced qualitatively similar RMS innovation and ensemble spread time series.